Best Apple Deals On Amazon Ahead of Prime Day 2022

-Best Apple Deals On Amazon Ahead of Prime Day 2022: Apple TV 4K Is The Lowest Price We've Seen
+Best Apple Deals On Amazon Ahead of Memorial Day: Save on the iPad, Apple TV, Apple Watch, MacBook and More

 Apple held its first launch event of 2022 in March, and the brand added an array of new products from an updated iPhone SE to an ultra-powerful Mac Studio and even an upgraded iPad Air to Apple's lineup.
 With the new crop of Apple products, discounts are already showing up on other Apple models with rare sales on the iPhone 13 Pro, AirPods, Apple Watches, iPads and more.
-Ahead of Mother's Day, these early prime day deals make now the perfect time to shop for the perfect Mother's Day gift for the moms in your life.
+Ahead of Memorial Day and Father's Day, these early prime day deals make now the perfect time to shop for the perfect gift for the Dads and Grads in your life.

 Although Amazon Prime Day deals aren't scheduled to start until summer, Amazon has a ton of pre-Prime Day discounts on an array of Apple products.
 Amazon just dropped a new deal on Apple's iPad Mini, the 6th generation tablet, at a super low price.